Explore more of Mexico with these Memorable Mexican Vacations Under $100 a Day.

 Another way to get immersed in a place's culture is to visit the local houses of worship, whether during a service or not.
 The lovely, modest Iglesia del Cristo Rey (Church of Christ the King), located in Parque de las Palapas, has an open-air design and attracts flocks of residents and travelers alike.
 A large statue of Mary and a rock fountain in a serene garden in the back allow for quiet contemplation.
 Iglesia del Cristo Rey is cited as a primary spot for religious wedding ceremonies in downtown Cancún.
 The Chapel remains open 24 hours; Sunday Masses start at 8, 10, and 11 a.m. and 12, 5, 6, and 8 p.m. (free entrance, of course).
 English translations are available, and certain Masses may be celebrated in English.

 If time allows, visit the "beautiful white city" of Merida for a step back into Mexican colonial times.
 The city has lovely white houses, horse-drawn buggies, ancient trees, and many historical monuments to explore.
 On Saturday nights, the main square closes to traffic for outdoor cultural dancing and performances, free to the public.
-The bus ride from downtown Cancún to Merida lasts four hours and costs $25 each way.
+The bus ride from downtown Cancún to Merida lasts four hours and can cost $25 each way, though prices do vary dramatically both higher and lower.
 The buses reportedly accommodate passengers with comfortable seating and on-board movies.
-For visitors who choose to stay overnight in Merida, hotel rooms go for about $40 a night.
+Visitors who choose to stay overnight in Merida can find many hotel rooms for $40 a night or less.

 Here's a hidden gem that offers a green escape from Cancún's bustling, touristy chaos: Kabah Ecological Park, aka Parque Urbana Kabah.
 With playgrounds, seating, and paths for jogging and walking amid jungle foliage, visitors can breathe deeply and beat the heat, as well.
 What many park-goers love most is the wildlife: turtles, badgers, deer, coatis (adorable!), and exotic birds all hang out in the park, right in the middle of one of the biggest tourist cities in the world.
 Within Kabah, the small Casa Maya Museum displays photographs from Cancún's past and the Campamento Chiclero (Bubblegum Park) offers brief lessons on how the Maya produced chewing gum from tree resin.

 A list about Cancún wouldn't be complete without one more wild nightlife spot.
 A cheap and popular option is Señor Frog's, a family-friendly restaurant during the day that turns into a crazy club by night, with tequila conga lines and wet T-shirt contests, among other risqué activities.
 Accommodating up to 1,500 guests, Frog's keeps the entertainment going until 3 a.m. (late for the area), and has live music and DJs every night.
-Mostly frequented by the 18-to-25 crowd, Señor Frog's cover charge is just $5, which includes a free souvenir shot glass (to be used at the bar).
-At about $5 to $15 each, the cost of alcoholic drinks can add up quickly, so thirsty revelers may do better by purchasing a $30 all-you-can-drink pass, which includes the cover and a free glass.
+It’s mostly frequented by the 18-to-25 crowd.
+At about $5 to $15 each, the cost of alcoholic drinks can add up quickly.
+Señor Frog's offers an “open bar” deal ($60 if ordered online) that includes dinner and all you can drink until closing time.